This is why they are used by several agile in-office and remote teams across the world to manage tasks with flexibility.

 A personal Kanban board used by a single person

 The Meta Kanban board

-If you’d rather take your Kanban boards to a whole new level, try the Meta Kanban board.
-These allow you to get a complete view of your entire work and see all tasks across all of your company’s projects on a single Kanban Board.
+Instead of taking your Kanban boards to a whole new level, try the Meta Kanban board.
+These allow you to get a complete view of your work and see all tasks across your company’s projects on a single Kanban Board.
 And you’ll no longer have to switch between boards to see your tasks.
 Hooray!